sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

 This allows you to use a spreadsheet of data to update many animals on chipping/neutering days (for example), or update many animal bios in one go.

+When importing incident data from CSV files, the person fields supplied will be used as the caller.

 ANIMALCODE
     A code for the animal.
 If supplied, it will set the sheltercode and short sheltercode fields.
 If not supplied, the system will generate a code for the animal to the appropriate scheme.
 If you have manual codes turned on and no animal code is supplied, an error message will be displayed and the import abandoned.
 ANIMALNAME